tsimeonov/Computer-Science/Computer Science/CM1020 Discrete Math/Book exercises/Topic 1.1.md

 h: I didn't buy a lottery ticket this week OR I bought a lottery ticket this week AND I won the million dollar jackpot

 </details>

+---

+### Exercise 11

+Let p and q be the propositions

+p: "Swimmming at the New Jersey shore is allowed"
+q: "Sharks have been spotted near the shore"

+Express wach of these compound propositions as an English sentence

+a: ¬p
+b: p ∧ q
+c: ¬p V ¬q
+d: p -> ¬q
+e: ¬q -> p
+f: ¬p -> ¬q
+g: p ↔ ¬q
+h: ¬p ∧ (p V ¬q)